estorrs/geoscatter/README.md

 ### Adding multiple datasets

-Multiple sets of points can also be plotted.
-Here we plot both earthquakes (blue for better contrast) and tornadoes.
+geoscatter allows multiple sets of points to be plotted.
+Here we plot both earthquakes (blue squares) and tornadoes(red triangles).

 ```python
 cLat = 36.157467